 Welcome, Gallagher parents!
-This page contains everything you need to know about your child's upcoming session at Camp Gallagher, including important forms for you to complete before your child arrives at camp.
+This page contains everything you need to know about your child's upcoming session at Camp Gallagher.
+Please read through it so that you’re prepared for camp.

 'To Do' List